-We are entering the “Age of Alzheimer’s.”
+Our world is entering the “Age of Alzheimer’s.”
 Much like the disease itself, the transition is slow and torturous.
 If you review the staggering statistics, it becomes obvious the financial, emotional and societal toll of Alzheimer’s, and other progressive brain diseases, is mind-boggling.

 What is even more mind-blowing is this: Alzheimer’s was discovered and identified more than a century ago, yet there is still no cure and no effective treatments.

-Still No Cure or Treatments for Alzheimer’s
+No Cure or Treatments for Alzheimer’s